ADORSYS-GIS/wazuh-yara/README.md

 ## Overview
-**Wazuh Yara** is a project aimed at integrating YARA rules with Wazuh for enhanced malware detection and file integrity monitoring.
+**Wazuh Yara** integrates YARA rules with Wazuh to improve malware detection and file integrity monitoring.
+This integration empowers Wazuh to detect, classify, and respond to malware threats and file integrity changes across endpoints.

+By leveraging YARA’s rule-based detection capabilities, Wazuh Yara allows for real-time, targeted malware detection and response.
+It automates threat mitigation by actively monitoring for suspicious file changes and applying YARA rules, which can identify malware artifacts and, when necessary, remove them to safeguard endpoint integrity.

 ## Features
-- **File Integrity Monitoring (FIM)**: Monitors directories and files for changes and triggers YARA scans.
+- **File Integrity Monitoring (FIM)**: Constantly monitors specified directories and files for modifications, automatically triggering YARA scans when changes are detected.

-- **Malware Detection**: Uses YARA rules to detect and classify malware artifacts on endpoints.
+- **Malware Detection**: Detects and classifies malware by applying YARA rules to assess files and directories, identifying potential threats based on known malware signatures.

-- **Active Response**: Automatically deletes detected threats based on YARA rule matches.
+- **Active Response**:  Automatically responds to detected threats based on YARA rule matches, including the ability to delete flagged files to prevent further spread or damage.

 ## Supported Operating Systems
 - **Ubuntu**
 - **macOS**
+- **Windows**

-## Usage
+## Usage Guide
-1. Configures the YARA rules in the wazuh agent `rules` directory.
+- **Configure YARA Rules:** Place your YARA rules in the Wazuh agent’s designated rules directory to activate them during scans.

-2. Set up the Wazuh FIM module to monitor desired directories.
+- **Set Up File Integrity Monitoring:** Configure the Wazuh FIM module to monitor directories you want to secure.
+Each change within these directories will trigger a YARA scan.

-3. Deploy the `yara.sh` script for active response.
+- **Deploy Active Response:** Use the provided `yara.sh` script to automatically initiate responses upon threat detection.

 ## Getting Started
 ### Prerequisites